graphql/graphql-spec/spec/Section 2 -- Language.md

 and validated to allow client tools to represent many GraphQL uses which may appear across many individual files.

-If a Document contains only one operation, that operation may be unnamed or represented in the shorthand form, which omits both the query keyword and operation name.
+If a Document contains only one operation, that operation may be unnamed.
+If that operation is a query without variables or directives then it may also be represented in the shorthand form, omitting both the {`query`} keyword as well as the operation name.
 Otherwise, if a GraphQL Document contains multiple operations, each operation must be named.
 When submitting a Document with multiple operations to a GraphQL service, the name of the desired operation to be executed must also be provided.